-- 2. Install the servo wires and antenna through the cover and plug the wires into the receiver. - Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it any way. - 4.
-Install the cover and tighten the two 3x12mm button-head cap screws securely. - 5.
-Inspect the cover to make sure that the O-ring seal is not visible. - 6.
-Arrange the wires neatly using the wire guides in the receiver box. - 7.
-Apply small bead of silicone grease (part #1647) to the wire clamp. - 8.
-Install the wire clamp and tighten the two 2.5x12mm cap screws securely.
+- 3. Plug ESC and servo wires into the receiver.
+Refer to page 14 for the wiring diagram. - 4.
+Make sure the O-ring is properly seated into the groove in the receiver box bottom so that the cover will not pinch it or damage it in any way. - 5.
+Place receiver box top onto receiver box bottom and install and tighten the two 3x10mm cap screws securely. - 6.
+Inspect the cover to make sure that the O-ring seal is not visible. - 7.
+Arrange the wires neatly using the wire guides on the receiver box top (B).
+Excess ESC and servo wiring should be bundled inside the receiver box.
+Pull out all available antenna wiring from the receiver box. - Apply a small bead of silicone grease to the foam on the wire clamp (C). - 9.
+Install the wire clamp and tighten the two 2.5x8mm cap screws securely (D).